 In-plane motion can be defined mathematically as the motion that occurs within a two-dimensional plane.
 This means that all the movement takes place along two perpendicular axes, typically referred to as the x-axis and the y-axis.

 In contrast, out-of-plane motion involves motion that occurs in three-dimensional space, requiring three perpendicular axes, commonly known as the x-axis, y-axis, and z-axis.
-These mathematical definitions help us analyze and describe the movement of objects in a precise and quantitative manner.

-Planar vs Nonplanar Motion Terminology
+Planar vs Non Planar Motion Terminology

 The terms “planar” and “nonplanar” are commonly used to describe in-plane and out-of-plane motion, respectively.
-A planar motion refers to motion that occurs within a single plane, while a nonplanar motion involves movement that occurs outside of any specific plane.

-Planar motion is often encountered in situations where the movement is constrained to a particular surface or plane, such as objects sliding on a tabletop or a roller coaster ride on a track.
 Nonplanar motion, on the other hand, is encountered in scenarios where the movement occurs in multiple planes or does not conform to any specific plane, such as a bird flying through the air or a ball rolling down a hill.

 Understanding the distinction between in-plane and out-of-plane motion is crucial in various fields, including physics, engineering, robotics, and computer graphics.
 It allows researchers and engineers to analyze and design systems that involve complex motion patterns.